tenable/audit_scripts/baseline/TIPS_AND_TRICKS.md

 - Some checks in the audit are a direct report of a certain result, most notably with WARNING/medium.
 If the item in the audit is a report WARNING, it can not change in the baseline audit.
 If the audit is a Tenable published audit, these items can generally be identified by having a "NOTE:" in the description that the check was not run.
 The code inside the audit will have the opening tag being similar to `<report type:"WARNING">`.
 - Audits can contain conditional logic that will provide results based on a setting on the target being scanned.
 When rescanning the "gold image" system with a baseline audit, the same conditional logic should work, and the results should become a PASSED/info.
 But when scanning other hosts, they may take a different conditional path that can provide results that were not present in the original "gold image" results.
-- If the output of an audit check has dynamic data in it, such as timestamps, a known good value of a baseline will not work.
-This is due to the output with a time stamp will change with every execution of the scan, and thus would not match the baseline run.
+- If the output of an audit check includes dynamic data, such as timestamps, a known good value of a baseline will not work.
+Since the value of a time stamp will change with every execution of the scan matches against the static known good will fail.
-- When creating a baseline audit, the original range or regular expression is now abandoned and an absolute value is now used.
-This could be that the benchmark accepted a password length of anything over 8 characters, but the "gold image" had 7 characters set.
-The baseline audit will fail on anything that is not 7 characters.
-This can be adjusted by adding more known good values, but in the end, it will be looking for absolute values.
+- When creating a baseline audit, the original range or regular expression is now abandoned and an absolute value is used in it's place.
+An example would be a benchmark that accepted a password length of greater than 8 characters, the "gold image" had 7 characters set.
+The new baseline audit will fail on anything that is not exactly 7 characters.
+This can be adjusted by adding more known good values, but the end result will always be an audit looking for absolute values.

 ## Getting the Source Audit